Probability Thermodynamics and Probability Quantum Field: Probability spectral function

 \subsection{Spectral counting function and cumulative probability function}

-In this section, we show that the similarity between spectral counting functions and\ the cumulative probability functions is a bridge between spectral theory and probability theory.
+In this section, we show that the similarity between spectral counting functions and\ the cumulative probability functions bridges spectral theory and probability theory.

 The spectral counting function is the number of eigenstates with eigenvalues less than or equal to $\lambda$ \cite{dai2009number,zhou2018calculating}.
-In section \ref{countingfunction}, the definition of the spectral counting function is generalized to lower unbounded spectra.
+In section \ref{countingfunction}, we generalize the definition of the spectral counting function to lower-unbounded spectra.
 The generalized spectral counting function can be expressed as